This post may contain affiliate links. Read my full disclosure policy.

 - 2–3 medium yams- cut in half lengthwise, skin on

 - 1 can chickpeas, drained & rinsed or sub 1/2 lb chicken breast

 - 2 teaspoons Ras el Hanout spice blend

 - 1/4 teaspoon pepper

 - Preheat oven to 400F.

 - Place yams, cut side down on parchment lined baking sheet and roast for 30-40 minutes until tender.

-- When yams are done, flip and slit the middle gently with a knife and divide the filling, spooning it over the yams.
+- When yams are tender, flip them right side up, and slit the middle gently with a knife and divide the filling, spooning it over the yams.
 Place back in a warm oven until ready to serve.